d2r3v/SpeedCoding/README.md

 public void test8() {
 	int[] a = {0, 3, 8, 15, 24, 35,48,63};
 	assertEquals(a, FibBase.series(8));
+	int[] b = {0, 3, 8, 15, 24};
+	assertEquals(b, FibBase.series(5));
 }
 ```
 ## Question 9: A valid filename

 > The skeleton source code for this question is in the package `fibbase`.
 You may import the provided code as a Gradle project in Eclipse.

 Determine whether a given string is a valid filename with an extension and if yes, return the correct extension.
+If not, return "Not a file name"

 ### Test Cases